garrandall/popular-music-data/tracks/she-s-like-the-wind-lumidee-tony-sunshine.md

 ---
 Lumidee:
 Listen baby i've been around
-I know that you like how i wear my crown
+I know that you like how I wear my crown
-And i know that im something that is so profound
+And I know that im something that is so profound
-So far what im hearing look i like the sound Everybodys talking about it
+So far what im hearing look I like the sound Everybodys talking about it
 We would be talkin why would you doubt it
 Your palms are sweaty n your heart sounds poundin